- Passport: Is it up to date? It must be valid for at least six months from your date of entry into Fiji.

 - Travel insurance: Are you covered?

-- Safety: Have you registered your travel plans with smartraveller and checked the latest safety advice on the region you're travelling to?
+- Safety: Have you checked the latest safety advice on the region you're travelling to?
+Subscribe to the latest Smartraveller updates for safety information on your destination.

 - Money: Have you told your bank you're going overseas and do you know how you'll be paying for things in Fiji?